 While some local residents have directed their ire toward the sole complainant in the case, for the Westminster Development Review Board to revoke a town-issued permit for the lights, to us that hardly seems fair.
 The fact of the matter is that sometimes, no matter how much due diligence is done prior to a project moving forward, there are sometimes unforeseen side-effects.
 And sometimes it’s the due diligence that’s lacking.

 At a meeting of the buildings and grounds committee in September, Yates claimed to have visited every residence that might be affected by the lights and told the Reformer no one had a problem with them.
 However, the resident in question did, in February and March, write letters of concern to the town (mainly expressing concern about potential traffic).
-As it turns out, it was the brightness of the lights,
+As it turns out, it was the brightness of the lights, along with the fact that this new light source had attracted much more bugs to her property, which caused the most problems.

 However, it’s not her complaints which ultimately cast -- or should we say re-cast -- Hadley Field in darkness.
 As it turns out, the contractor hired to erect the lights did not ensure all necessary permits were in order prior to installation.